jhap1982/giveituruguay/2012/2012-07-22 - Luzhniki Stadium, Moscow, Russia/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Can't Stop
+2. Can't Stop
-Snow ((Hey Oh))
+3. Snow ((Hey Oh))
-Scar Tissue
+4. Scar Tissue
-Ethiopia
+5. Ethiopia
-Charlie
+6. Charlie
-I Could Have Lied
+7. I Could Have Lied
-The Adventures of Rain Dance Maggie
+8. The Adventures of Rain Dance Maggie
-Right on Time
+9. Right on Time
-She's Only 18
+10. She's Only 18
-Red Hot Mama jam
+11. Red Hot Mama jam
-Look Around
+12. Look Around
-Under the Bridge
+13. Under the Bridge
-Suck My Kiss
+14. Suck My Kiss
-Dreams of a Samurai jam
+15. Dreams of a Samurai jam
-Californication
+16. Californication
-By the Way
+17. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+18. Jam
-Sir Psycho Sexy
+19. Sir Psycho Sexy
-They're Red Hot
+20. They're Red Hot
-Everybody Knows This Is Nowhere
+21. Everybody Knows This Is Nowhere
-Give It Away
+22. Give It Away
-Outro Jam
+23. Outro Jam

 ## Notes